-Unlike a poll sticker where your audience can only vote one of the two options, a question sticker gives them space to type in and send a response.
-Whether you want to get feedback on your products or you want to understand your audience better, the questions sticker is a powerful marketing tool.
+Unlike a poll sticker where your audience can only vote on one of the two options, a question sticker gives them space to type in and send a response.
+Whether you want to get feedback on your products or you want to understand your audience better, the question sticker is a powerful marketing tool.

-Got an upcoming sale, opening event or launch?
+Got an upcoming sale, opening event, or launch?
 Use the countdown sticker to get your audience excited for it.
 Interested people can subscribe to your countdown sticker and they will be notified when your countdown is complete.

 Want a fun, expressive GIF to tell your audience how you feel or what’s going on?
 In 2017, Instagram paired up with GIPHY to build a library of high-quality GIFs that can be posted to Instagram stories.
 Using GIFs can add a fun personality to your brand and will help your audience relate to you.